FAILURE TO LAUNCH SYNDROME

 HOW TO HELP

 - Don’t walk on eggshells.
 It’s common for families to try to appease a young adult with severe failure to launch.
-Inadvertently, this makes it more comfortable for him to stay home, while simultaneously draining the rest of the family members.
+Inadvertently, this makes it more comfortable for them to stay home, while simultaneously draining the rest of the family members.

 - Self-care.
 A struggling adult child is stressful and draining.
 Take time for yourself and seek support as you need it.